-Landlords in Otsego County, including the City of Oneonta, must install approved smoke detectors in each apartment.
+Landlords in the city of Oneonta must install approved smoke detectors in each apartment.
 The number of smoke detectors required is as follows:

-- At least one smoke detector shall be installed in each dwelling unit and in each cellar or basement, the alarm of which shall be clearly audible throughout the structure. - In each structure containing two or more dwelling units, at least one detector shall be installed in each common passageway on each floor, the alarms of which shall be clearly audible throughout the structure. - In each multiple dwelling, interconnected detectors shall be installed in each common passageway on each floor and in the cellar or basement, the signal or alarm of which shall be clearly audible throughout the structure.
-The single exception is that in any structure containing three or more dwelling units in which all doors in the structure meet the requirements of the New York State Uniform Fire Prevention and Building Code as to doors required and door rating, interconnected detectors shall not be required, but at least one detector shall be installed in each common passageway on each floor. - At least one detector shall be installed in each sleeping room of every dwelling unit, rooming house, fraternity house or sorority house wherein three or more unrelated individuals reside.
+- 1. At least one smoke detector shall be installed in each dwelling unit and in each cellar/basement, the alarm of which shall be clearly audible throughout the structure. - 2.
+In each structure containing two or more dwelling units, at least one detector shall be installed in each common passageway on each floor, the alarms of which shall be clearly audible throughout the structure. - 3.
+In each multiple dwelling, interconnected detectors shall be installed in each common passageway on each floor and in the cellar or basement, the signal or alarm of which shall be clearly audible throughout the structure, with the single exception, however, that in any structure containing three or more dwelling units in which all doors in the structure meet the requirements of the New York State Uniform Fire Prevention and Building Code as to doors required and door rating, then , in that event, interconnected detectors shall not be required, but at least one detector shall be installed in each common passageway on each floor. - 4.
+At least one detector shall be installed in each sleeping room of every dwelling unit, rooming house, fraternity house or sorority house wherein three or more unrelated individuals reside.

 Each smoke detector shall include a test device to allow a tenant to ensure that the device is functioning properly.
 Tenants should test their detectors frequently to make sure they work properly.
-Landlords are responsible for maintaining working alarms.
-As of April 1, 2019, any smoke alarm that is 10 years old must be replaced.
-Any smoke detector replaced after April 1, 2019 must be powered by a 10-year, sealed, non-removable battery or hardwired to the home.